weberbas/Santiago-data-analysis/README.md

 ## read in selectedSystems
 selectedSystems <- read.csv("...selectedSys_R-Export.csv", TRUE, ",")
 ```
-After this, you should be able to run both of the scripts _Santiago-Data-Prep.R_ and _Santiago-Data-Helpers.R_ (the scripts are also called in the script _Santiago-Data-Plots.R_).
+After this, you should be able to run both of the scripts _Santiago-Data-Prep.R_ and _Santiago-Data-Helpers.R_ (the scripts are also called in the script _Santiago-Data-Plots.R_, but you have to change `source("Santiago-R-Plots-YYMMDD")` accordingly).

 ### Plot Data
 Once you prepared your data, you can go ahead and run the preimplemented plots in _Santiago-Data-Plots.R_.
 The plots are calculated and stored as a variable (e.g. "p3.2x") and in a later step exported as PDF.
 Use `view(p.3.2x)` to view the plot in your Editor.